Sidonie Matsner Gruenberg

-Writer and director of the Child Study Association of America from 1923 to 1950, Sidonie Matzner Gruenberg is best known as a leader and publicist in the parent education movement and as an authority in the larger field of child study.
+Writer and director of the Child Study Association of America from 1923 to 1950, Sidonie Matsner Gruenberg is best known as a leader and publicist in the parent education movement and as an authority in the larger field of child study.
 She was born on June 10, 1881, near Vienna, Austria, the oldest of four daughters and two sons of Idore and Augusta Olivia (Besseches) Matzner.
+(The spelling was later changed to Matsner.)
 Her mother was the daughter of a wealthy German Jewish grain exporter.
 Her father, the son of an Austrian town mayor, was educated at the University of Cracow.
 The Matzners immigrated to New York in 1895, where they became involved with Felix Adler’s Ethical Culture Society.
 Augusta and Idore Matzner had been involved in reform Jewish activities before leaving Europe, and they transferred their reform impulses to the charismatic vision of Felix Adler’s secular humanism.

 Sidonie grew up within the decidedly reform atmosphere of the Ethical Culture Workingman’s School and later the Ethical Culture Normal School.
 She married Benjamin Gruenberg, a biology teacher, in 1903.
 Her husband also came from an educated Jewish background, and as he was attracted by Adler’s reformist and egalitarian ideas, they both became active in Ethical Culture activities.
 In 1907, with the birth of her first child, Gruenberg joined the Federation of Child Study, a study club of Ethical Culture mothers, and made it her life’s work.
 The Gruenbergs had four children: Herbert (b.
 1907), Richard (b.
 1910), Hilda (b.
 1913), and Ernest (b.
 1915).